ajevans99/swift-json-schema/README.md

 }
 ```

-`RootSchema` and `Schema` types are used to define the schema structure in Swift.
+Let's create this schema directly in Swift. `RootSchema` and `Schema` types are used to define the schema structure.
 The `RootSchema` type represents the root of the schema document, and the `Schema` type represents a JSON schema object.

 ```swift
 let schema = RootSchema(